O'Brien's Bridge: History

-The first bridge across the river here was built in 1506 by Turlough O'Brien, first Earl of Thomond and his brother, the Bishop of Killaloe.
+The first bridge across the river here was built in 1506 by Toirdhealbhach Donn Ó Briain, first Earl of Thomond and his brother, the Bishop of Killaloe.
 This first bridge was made of wood and was burned in 1510 by Gearóid Mór FitzGerald, 8th Earl of Kildare.
 The O'Briens rebuilt the bridge, this time erecting two castles, each with walls 12 ft thick, one on each side of the river.
 The castles stood in the water close to the shore and were connected by a 7-arch wooden bridge that rose to 15 ft above the water.
 This bridge was destroyed in 1537 by Leonard Grey, the Lord Deputy of Ireland under King Henry VIII of England, after an extended battle against the O'Briens, who had rebelled.
 A 12-arch stone bridge was built next.
 It was replaced around 1750, partially replaced in 1842, and modified to include a navigation arch in the 1920s.

 The ancient river-crossing here is believed to be identical with Áth Caille (meaning "Ford of the Wood"): one of the three fords mentioned in the Triads of Ireland, the others being Áth Clíath (Dublin) and Áth Lúain (Athlone).